DistrictDataLabs/yellowbrick/docs/api/classifier/classification_report.rst

 **support**
     Support is the number of actual occurrences of the class in the specified dataset.
 Imbalanced support in the training data may indicate structural weaknesses in the reported scores of the classifier and could indicate the need for stratified sampling or rebalancing.
 Support doesn't change between models but instead diagnoses the evaluation process.

-This example uses TimeSeriesSplit to split time series data.
-Please check scikit-learn documentation: `TimeSeriesSplit <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html>`_.
+.. note:: This example uses ``TimeSeriesSplit`` to split the data into the training and test sets.
+For more information on this cross-validation method, please refer to the scikit-learn `documentation <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html>`_.

 API Reference
 -------------